bfenetworks/bfe/docs/en_us/introduction/route.md

    - For rules that match (may be one or multiple rules), search path condition of them;
      - If a rule matches the path, the rule is hit;
      - If no rule matches path, then search in Basic Rule Table ends and BFE will continue to search in Advanced Rule Table.
-2. If no rule matches as Exact Match, search host condition using **Wildcard Match**
+2. If no rule matches as host Exact Match, search host condition using **Wildcard Match**
    - For rules that match (may be one or multiple rules), search path condition of them;
      - If a rule matches the path, the rule is hit;
      - If no rule matches path, then search in Basic Rule Table ends and BFE will continue to search in Advanced Rule Table.
-3. If no rule matches as Wildcard Match, search host condition using **Any Match**
+3. If no rule matches as host Wildcard Match, search host condition using **Any Match**
    - For rules that match (may be one or multiple rules), search path condition of them;
      - If a rule matches the path, the rule is hit;
      - If no rule matches path, then search in Basic Rule Table ends and BFE will continue to search in Advanced Rule Table.